jamestansongen/30DayMapChallenge-2024/README.md

 ### Day 1: Points

-For Day 1 with the theme of points, I decided to plot the distribution of Sakura Blossoms in Vancouver for 2021.
+For Day 1 with the theme of points, I decided to plot the distribution of Cherry Blossoms in Vancouver for 2021.
 The addresses for the trees were geocoded using the British Columbia (BC) Address Geocoder followed by adopting a pink firefly style to represent each tree.

 ![Sakura Blossoms in Vancouver 2021](Day%201/Designs/Day%201.png)